Andrettin/Wyrmsun/readme.txt

 - Added Lipizzaner Horse upgrade (icon by Jinn) for the Teutonic civilization (researchable at the Stables).
 This upgrade increases cavalry HP.

 * User Interface
-- Reworked the multiplayer host game menu.
+- Reworked the multiplayer host and client game menus.

 -----------------------------------------------------------------------
 - 5.3.5